-Marcato Tacapasta Atlas Pasta Drying Rack Review
+Marcato Tacapasta Drying Rack

 The Marcato Tacapasta Drying Rack comes is made of polycarbonate, making the whole design very sturdy; there is no need to be afraid that you are breaking anything with this dryer.
 Besides the machine being as sturdy as possible, the design is also as fabulous as a pasta drying rack can get.
 With 16 arms to hang the pasta on, the Marcato Tacapasta can carry up to 4 pounds of pasta.

 However, the best part of the Marcato Drying Rack is the fact how easily you can assemble and disassemble it through the folding mechanism.
 In less than 20 seconds you will have the rack up and standing.
 Wooden drying racks often take a bit more time to set up as they require some assembly.

 A pasta wand makes your drying rack even easier to use